bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 };
 ```

-To wrap up, the website at this stage should have a button to switch from dark theme to light and vice versa.
+To wrap it up, the website at this stage should have a button to switch from dark theme to light and vice versa.
 It is also able to store and load user preferences to and from `localStorage` for next visits.

 ### Flickering on the first load